-The investigator has the authority and responsibility to determine which witnesses to interview and which documents to consider.9 The investigation shall be concluded within a reasonable time, usually thirty (30) to sixty (60) days barring exigent circumstances.
+(60) days barring exigent circumstances.
 The University respects the privacy of the Complainant and Respondent.
-Information gathered in an investigation will not be disclosed to others who do not have a legitimate need to know.
+Information gathered in an investigation will not be disclosed to otherswho do not have a legitimate need to know.

 Following the completion of the investigation, the Investigator(s) will prepare an initial written report that contains the pertinent information obtained from the investigation and analysis of evidence.
-A copy of this report will then be provided to the Complainant and the Respondent for review.
+A copyof this report will then be provided to the Complainant and the Respondent for review.
 Within ten (10) business days of receipt of the report, any additional information, questions, or information needed to correct or clarify information in the report may be submitted verbally or in writing by the Complainant and Respondent to the Investigator(s).